JESSICA ADAMS

 Michael Lutin by Lynda Hill.

-Astrology can produce people who take themselves frightfully seriously.
-Not Lutin.
-I remember him being on great form at a dinner party for me, given by the author Karen Moline, with no mention of the stars at all in the conversation.
+I remember him being on great form at a dinner party on the Lower East Side, given by the author Karen Moline, with no mention whatsoever of astrology in the conversation.

 Tad Mann who shared space on NBC News with ‘Mikey’ as he fondly calls him, was taken aback by his friend’s passing too – he had organised to stay with Michael in New York only recently.

 Isn’t it often the way?
 We’re here.
 And then we’re gone.
-Tad Mann recently recorded a great interview on reincarnation.
-I believe, Michael also believed.
-So he’ll be back.

-Image: Getty/Patrick McMullan
+Main Image: Getty/Patrick McMullan.

 More from the blog